Internal Threats

 How to Defend Against Internal Threats

-In the battle against internal threats, financial institutions must adopt a multi-layered strategy that encompasses stringent access controls, ongoing security training for employees, and the deployment of advanced cyber security solutions.
+Financial institutions must adopt a multi-layered strategy that includes stringent access controls, ongoing security training for employees, and the deployment of advanced cyber security solutions.

 Least Privilege Access Policies